WE CELEBRATED OUR TEN YEAR ANNIVERSARY IN 2019!

 My need to organize everything and continuing to evolve my lists and spreadsheets has taken me through a bunch of iterations of what ended up becoming my Productivity Planners in 2017.
 I've got so many tips and tricks that I've figured out over the years, and I'm excited to share them.
 I know they won't necessarily work for everyone, but maybe one thing will work and that can make a huge difference for relieving someone from feeling overwhelmed!
 I've been using the Planners for a few years now, and finally decided to refine them and make them available for purchase last year.
 I've got lots of new ideas and I can't wait to continue to create more ways to help people get organized!

-Another project I started last year was designing tote bags and t-shirts.
+Another project I started in 2018 was designing tote bags and t-shirts.
 I've given my sample tote a serious test over the past several months and have been really impressed with the quality!
 Best of all, it's designed (by me, love my Apple Pencil and iPad!), and made in Canada - even the fabric!
 I'm looking forward to designing more products in the future, and have a whole list of designs that are almost ready to go...
 I just need to carve out a bit more time to add to my already pretty full plate!
 It's been a great creative outlet though, and I feel like that's something everyone needs - whether or not they consider themselves "creative" or not!

 The overarching theme in my work and my life continues to be: gratitude.
 My family has had a lot of medical issues come up over the past decade, and in all that, the most important thing I've learned is to recognize all the positive things happening in life, and be grateful for who's in it, for what I have, and just how incredibly fortunate I am.